bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 end
 ```

-The `search` function creates a query using a fragment with the ts_vector function from Postgres to search by any of the
-columns in the table.
-As full text search is quite an extensive topic, I'm not going to write any more about its details, but
-you can learn more about it in the official documentation.
+If you have not used **PostgreSql**'s full text search before, I recommend you to check the [official docs](https://www.postgresql.org/docs/current/static/textsearch.html).
+It is quite an extensive topic, so let's leave it here and continue with our application.

-In order to use the new `search` function we have just created, we need to chage the ContactController:
+To use the new search function we have just created, we need to edit the `ContactController` module:

 ```ruby
 # web/controllers/contact_controller.ex